 The planks beneath his foot parted.
 Timbers spilled into a black abyss.
 He seized the nearest totem and halted his plunge into the void.

 A river thundered through a gorge beneath the temple floor.
 The cataract’s torrents swallowed the timbers and carried them away.
-Trav clung to the totem’s fiery maw, his heart hammering his ribs.
+Trav clung to the totem’s maw, his heart hammering his ribs.

-Again the planks beneath him parted.
+Again the planks beneath him separated.